 Thank you for your interest in conducting research at BCPS schools.
-Due to the coronavirus pandemic, we are not currently accepting new submissions.
-As we continue to adjust to the consequences of the coronavirus pandemic we will also continue to evaluate the research review process for all research requests that impact our district.
+We are now accepting new submissions of studies that will be conducted in a virtual environment only.
+As we continue to adjust to the consequences of the coronavirus pandemic, we will also continue to evaluate the research review process for all research requests that impact our District.

 The purpose of an Institutional Review Board (IRB) is to ensure the protection of the rights, safety, and well-being of human subjects involved in research.
 This is accomplished by reviewing the proposed research protocols – including methods, tests, surveys, and informed consent/assent documents – and the continuing review of protocols once they are approved.
 Although regulations require IRB review and approval for research involving human subjects if funded or regulated by the federal government, most research institutions, professional organizations, and scholarly journals apply the same requirements to all research involving human subjects.

 The IRB of The School Board of Broward County, Florida is registered with the U.S. Department of Health and Human Services' Office of Human Research Protections (OHRP):